 - Journey > Outcome >Add , Delete, Edit, View

 To simplify the process of creating an outcome, duplicate an existing outcome.

 - You must specify as least one condition.

-- Starting on May 17, 2021, you will no longer be able to create more than 10 outcomes.
+- Starting on June 14, 2021, you can no longer create more than 10 outcomes.
+To create an outcome after you reach the outcome limit, delete an existing outcome.
 For more information, see Outcome limitation change.